ankitsingh2105/Linkedin-Editor/README.md

 - **Text Styling**: Apply bold, italic, and underlined formatting to selected text.
 - **Keyboard Shortcuts**: Use `Ctrl+B` for bold, `Ctrl+I` for italic, and `Ctrl+U` for underline.
 - **Context-Specific Activation**: The extension activates only on LinkedIn post creation pages (`/overlay/create-post/`) and X.com compose pages.
-- **Unicode Support**: Formats text into Unicode-compatible styles to ensure compatibility across platforms.
+- **Unicode Support**: Format text into Unicode-compatible styles to ensure platform compatibility.

 ## Installation